denn1s/apple-and-lily/Braindump.md

 - On a smooth garage kit, they might just start painting over small mold lines or bumps and not notice at first, unless the imperfections are glaring.

 - Usually, they realize sanding is important **after seeing paint sit unevenly** or flake off in spots.
+I slumped against the plaster, blinking.
+My entire right ear was on fire, and I could still feel traces of her breath on my skin.
+My dazed eyes found Lily first.
+She was watching me with that infuriatingly clueless smile.
+But that wasn't even the worst part.
+Oh no. The true horror came when my gaze finally landed on Risa.

+She was looking at me with the gentle, loving smile of a damned mother watching her daughter take her first steps.
+My blood ran cold.
+I couldn't stand it, and my gaze dropped away from her face—only to land on the hem of a skirt that was suddenly right in front of me.

+My eyes traveled up slowly up to her face.
+Lily was standing over me, her hand outstretched.
+Before my brain could even process the offer, she closed the distance, her warm fingers wrapping around mine as she pulled me effortlessly to my feet.

+Once I was back in my glorious not-sprawled-on-the-floor form, for some reason, she began to carefully dust off my hoodie.
+Eventually, she simply took my arm and steered me the few steps back to the kotatsu.
+A light pressure on my shoulders had me sitting on my cushion before I’d fully processed anything that had just happened.

+"Risa, could you help us with our classes?"
+Lily asked, her tone unconcerned.
+"We've been trying to study, but we keep getting distracted."

+"Sure, Princess," Risa replied instantly.
+"Bring your laptop to my room tomorrow; I'll set you up with some cool stuff."

+"That would be a big help, thanks."

+"It's no biggie."
+Risa’s grin was audible in her voice.
+"Though, '￼￼distracted￼￼,' eh?
+It's nice to see the Baka-couple getting along so well."

 ### **2. Varnishes / Sealers**